F5Networks/k8s-bigip-ctlr/docs/config_examples/NodePortLocal/README.md

 ```

 ## Configuration
-* To enable npl feature set  --pool-member-type to nodeportlocal in CIS arguments.
-It is only applicable for antrea cni enabled clusters.
+* To enable the NPL feature, set ``--pool-member-type`` to ``nodeportlocal`` in CIS arguments.
+It is only applicable for antrea CNI enabled clusters.
 ```
    args:
      --pool-member-type=nodeportlocal
 ```

-* All Services used should be annoatated with nodeportlocal.antrea.io/enabled: "true" for slecting pods for NodePortLocal
+* All Services used should be annotated with nodeportlocal.antrea.io/enabled: "true" for slecting pods for NodePortLocal.
 ```
 apiVersion: v1
 kind: Service